 🎥 StockCharts Video Overview

-💡 TradingView vs StockCharts Pattern Recognition
+💡 TradingView vs. StockCharts Pattern Recognition

-StockCharts enables paying members to scan for Point & Figure chart patterns and Candlestick chart patterns.
+StockCharts enables paying members to scan for Point and Figure chart patterns and Candlestick chart patterns.
 TradingView enables automated Candlestick recognition in its free service, and you can scan for 28 different Candlestick patterns.
 TradingView also has thousands of community-developed indicators and systems.

-📰 TradingView vs StockCharts News & Social
+📰 TradingView vs. StockCharts News & Social

-TradingView is built with social at the forefront and is simply the best for social sharing and learning; forget StockTwits Tradingview is the best.
+TradingView is built with social at the forefront and is best for social sharing and learning; forget StockTwits Tradingview is the best.
 TradingView’s fully integrated chat forum and publishing system are an excellent way to share your charts and ideas.
 StockCharts does not have an interactive social community or a newsfeed.

 Check out my published ideas on TradingView and follow me for stock market and stock analysis ideas and commentary.Connect with me on TradingView it's free

-📈 TradingView vs StockCharts Chart Analysis
+📈 TradingView vs. StockCharts Chart Analysis

 TradingView has 65 drawing chart annotation tools, including capabilities unavailable on other platforms like extensive Gann & Fibonacci tools and hundreds of icons for your charts, notes, and ideas.
 StockCharts offers 32 different chart annotation tools.